Finding a cryptocurrency exchange that is secure and has never been hacked can be a tall order.

 Does Gemini have a signup bonus?

-Yes, currently new customers can earn $10 in free Bitcoin after they've bought or sold at least $100 worth of cryptocurrencies on the platform.
+Yes, currently new customers can earn $10 in free Bitcoin after they've bought or sold at least $100 worth of cryptocurrencies on the platform in the first three days.

 Cryptocurrency exchange, digital wallet, interest accounts, crypto-back credit card